hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

   multiple nodes, the allocated CPUs for all tasks are distributed equally over all the nodes (except possibly for the last node).

+Make sure to request a valid combination of tasks and/or CPUs per task.
+Otherwise, your job can be rejected or it could end up in the partition queue but it will never start (in that case, check the reason code, as explained later in this document in the section on checking the queue.

+If set, the Slurm controller will set the corresponding variables, respectively ``SLURM_NTASKS`` and ``SLURM_CPUS_PER_TASK`` in the environment of the running job.

 If not set, the default values of 1 task and 1 CPU are used.

 Requesting memory